Application Development Process

 Generating a React Container

-This process sets up a container with proper Redux-Saga-Intl connectivity, allowing you to develop and add UI elements easily.
+This process sets up a container and generates the entire component with index, messages, styles, reducer, saga, actions and constants files, allowing you to develop and add UI elements easily.
 This eliminates the need to refer to or copy other boilerplate components.

 To generate a react component, follow these steps: